Yesaya03/Guide-MachineLearning/README.md

 Multiple linear regression is a statistical technique that uses multiple linear regression to model more complex relationships between two or more independent variables and one dependent variable

+## Time Series Forecasting

+The data included in the time series type can then be plotted based on time.
+Forecasting is implemented to observe patterns from the data and determine the analysis steps.

+1. Simple Linear Regression

+Simple Linear Regression is a type of Regression algorithms that models the relationship between a dependent variable and a single independent variable.

+2. Multiple Linear Regression

+Multiple linear regression is a statistical technique that uses multiple linear regression to model more complex relationships between two or more independent variables and one dependent variable fdadfads

 ## Cross Validation

 statistical methods that can be used to develop models or algorithms where data is separated into two subsets namely the learning process and data validation/evaluation.